Do your students talk in class? Are you even aware that they have the power of speech?

 For intermediate students, the best ratio is 30/70.

 You are now only speaking for 30% of the class time.
-The students are far more engaged and connected and speaking for the majority of the class.
+The students are far more engaged and connected and speaking for most of the class.

-Then the students reach advanced stage and the ratio widens to 10/90.
+Then the students reach an advanced stage and the ratio widens to 10/90.

 Now the students are talking for 90% of the entire class time.